guyyagil/rustyShare/README.md

 ![Platform](https://img.shields.io/badge/Platform-Linux%20%7C%20Windows%20%7C%20macOS-informational)

 **RustyShare** is a lightweight, cross-platform local LAN sharing server built with Rust.
-Host a master PC as a server and let any device on your network access, upload, download, and stream files directly from your browser—no client app required!
+Host a master PC as a server and let any device on your network access, upload, download, update, and stream files directly from your browser—no client app required!

 ---

 ## Features

-* 📁 **Share any file** over your LAN—upload, download, and manage files from any device
+* 📁 **Share any file** over your LAN—upload, download, update, and manage files from any device
 * 🎥 **Stream video and audio** files instantly in your browser
 * 🌐 **Modern, browser-based interface** (no client install needed)
 * 🔍 **Automatic media file discovery**